mattseery/project/README.md

 ## Group and project information

 ### Group members and zIDs
-- Matthew Seery - Group leader
+- Matthew Seery - Group Leader
 - Baheerathan Gnanasundram - Data Scientist
 - Mohammad Ahsan Ullah - Data Scientist
 - Rahul Lobo - Data Scientist

 ### Brief project description

-Describe your project in one paragraph.
+The aim of this project is to forecast electricity demand using previously recorded data.
+The supplied data consists of electricity demand and temperature recordings between January 2010 and March 2011.

 ## Repository structure